 The apartment sits on the first floor accessed from the south wing courtyard.

 Access into hallway with hanging space.

-Kitchen with 2 ring induction hob, fridge with icebox, integrated microwave, small breakfast bar with two stools.
-Please note there is no dishwasher, oven or washing facilities.
+Kitchen with 2 ring induction hob, fridge with icebox, integrated combi microwave, small breakfast bar with two stools.
+Please note there is no dishwasher or facilities for laundry.